RaptorCapture247/AquaVaults-Swapper/README.md

 > ✅ Using the exact filename ensures all instructions below work without needing to adjust the URL.

 > You do not need to download this entire github repository.
 Go to the repository and either download the file directly or copy the code to a text editor to save as a .html file.

+### ⚠️ IMPORTANT: GitHub Downloads as .txt File

+**GitHub may save the file as `Swapper-UI.html.txt` instead of `Swapper-UI.html`**

+This will prevent the swapper from working.
+You MUST rename it to remove the `.txt` extension.

+#### How to Fix on Windows

+1. **Enable file extensions** (if not already visible):
+   - Open File Explorer
+   - Click "View" tab at the top
+   - Check the box for "File name extensions"

+2. **Rename the file**:
+   - Find the downloaded file (it will show as `Swapper-UI.html.txt`)
+   - Right-click the file → "Rename"
+   - Remove the `.txt` from the end
+   - Press Enter
+   - Click "Yes" when Windows warns about changing the file extension

+3. **Verify**: The file should now show as `Swapper-UI.html` with an icon that looks like a web browser

+#### How to Fix on Mac

+1. **Rename the file**:
+   - Find the downloaded file in Finder
+   - Click on the filename once to select it
+   - Press Enter (or click again slowly) to edit the name
+   - If it shows as `Swapper-UI.html.txt`, remove the `.txt`
+   - Press Enter to confirm

+2. **If Mac hides the extension**:
+   - Right-click the file → "Get Info"
+   - Look at "Name & Extension" section
+   - Uncheck "Hide extension" if checked
+   - Remove `.txt` from the filename if present

+3. **Verify**: The file should show as `Swapper-UI.html`

+#### Alternative Download Methods (Avoids .txt Issue)

+**Method 1: Right-Click Download**
+- Right-click the file in GitHub
+- Select "Save link as..." or "Download linked file"
+- Manually change the filename to `Swapper-UI.html` when saving
+- Make sure "Save as type" is set to "All Files" (not "Text Document")

+**Method 2: Copy Raw Code**
+- Click on the HTML file in GitHub
+- Click the "Raw" button (top right of code view)
+- Press Ctrl+A (Windows) or Cmd+A (Mac) to select all
+- Press Ctrl+C (Windows) or Cmd+C (Mac) to copy
+- Open Notepad (Windows) or TextEdit (Mac)
+- Paste the code
+- Save as `Swapper-UI.html` with "Save as type: All Files"

+**Method 3: Clone the Repository**
+- If you're comfortable with Git, clone the entire repository
+- The files will have correct extensions automatically

 ---